SW881/minecraft-fps/README.md

 # Minecraft - FPS

+## This game is built to learn Three JS basics implementing in FPS game

+## Using ReactJS with R3F and Three.js with RAPIER Physics engine
+## Use it as you need if possible give a start to the repo

 ### 1. Rendering Map and Player with gun models
 * Rendering Dust 2 Map
 * Rendering Gun with Player as capsule collider